 Looking for electronics and gadgets?
 Well, look no further than Akihabara, renowned electronic wonderland with all the bargains, cutting-edge innovation and expert advice an expat could ever want.
-An essential attraction even if only window shopping.
+An essential attraction even if expats are just window shopping.

 An ancient Buddhist temple, Senso-ji was built in 628 AD and has the distinction of being Tokyo's oldest temple.
 It still attracts many devotees, especially when one of the numerous associated festivals is running.
-The summer fireworks display held here is widely known, and the nearby Demboin Garden is a tranquil retreat from the city.
+The summer fireworks display held here is widely known.
+The nearby Demboin Garden is a tranquil retreat from the city.

 Tokyo Disney Resort

 Tokyo National Museum

 One of the world's largest art museums, this outstanding attraction has exhibits including antique kimonos, paper-thin pottery and classical woodblock prints.

 Meiji Jingu is a pleasant and calming shrine close to Harajuku Station and a symbol of the Meiji era, which marked the end of Japan's isolation from the West.
 Originally built as a tribute to the Emperor Meiji and his wife, the shrine is located in a breathtaking evergreen forest environment.

-Expats in Tokyo also have the traditional Japanese Kabuki theatre, an attraction that may be more suited for the more culturally adventurous expats.
-The Kabuki-za is the main venue for performances and is set in a beautiful building.
+Expats in Tokyo can also explore the traditional Japanese Kabuki theatre.
+This is an attraction that may be more suited for the more culturally adventurous expats.
+The Kabuki-za is the main venue for such performances and is set in a beautiful building.